DirtyHarryLYL/HAKE-Action-Torch/README.md

 # AlphaHOI

 AlphaHOI is a project to open the SOTA **HOI detection** works based on our papers.
-Currently, it is manintained by [Yong-Lu Li](https://dirtyharrylyl.github.io/) and Xinpeng Liu.
+Currently, it is manintained by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Haoshu Fang, and Xinpeng Liu.

 **Seven-in-One**: ECCV'18 (pairwise), CVPR'19 (interactiveness), CVPR'20 (Dj-RN), NeurIPS'20 (IDN), AAAI'21 (DIRV, DecAug), TPAMI(Extended TIN).
 More advanced models would be merged into AlphaHOI framework.